 The Company is principally engaged in the exploration and development of mineral properties in Mexico and Peru.
 The Company is in the exploration stage as its properties have not yet reached commercial production and none of its properties is beyond the preliminary exploration stage.
 All work presently planned by the Company is directed at defining mineralization and increasing understanding of the characteristics of, and economics of, that mineralization.
-The Company's principal assets is the El Oro gold-silver property located in the states of Mexico and Michoacan, Mexico (the "El Oro Property" or the "Property") As of the date of this MD&A, the Company holds a 70% interest in the El Oro Property and 100% of rights to explore and reprocess tailings deposits that are located throughout the Municipality of Hidalgo, State of Mexico.
-The Company has commenced evaluation activities on the recently acquired gold and silver tailings deposit as well as to continue exploration of the mineral property.
-Exploration has been proposed to include detailed exploration target follow-up of 31 new priority surface targets identified by an ASTER/structural interpretation and compilation process as well as continued compilation and 3D model development and completion of a geo-statistical study to highlight higher grade controls at San Rafael that may apply to the district as a whole
+The Company's principal asset is the El Oro gold-silver property located in the states of Mexico and Michoacan, Mexico (the "El Oro Property" or the "Property").
+As of the date of this MD&A, the Company holds a 70% interest in the El Oro Property and 100% of rights to explore and reprocess tailings deposits that are located throughout the Municipality of Hidalgo, State of Mexico.
+The Company has commenced evaluation activities on the recently acquired gold and silver tailings deposit.